yunhao-qian/CIS5650-Project2-Stream-Compaction/README.md

 - A CPU implementation of scan and stream compaction
 - GPU implementations of scan, using both naive and work-efficient methods
 - A GPU implementation of stream compaction based on the work-efficient scan
+- A carefully optimized work-efficient scan that leverages shared memory along with several additional optimizations
 - C++ and Python scripts used to automate performance measurement accurately and programmatically
 - Performance analysis comparing the different methods
+- More in-depth performance analysis conducted with Nsight

 ### Changes to `CMakeLists.txt`

-An additional executable,`measure_time.exe`, has been added to the project to support block size tuning, performance benchmarking, and profiling.
+- An additional executable,`measure_time.exe`, has been added to the project to support block size tuning, performance benchmarking, and profiling.
+- The files `cpu_sort.h`, `cpu_sort.cu`, `radix_sort.h`, `radix_sort.h` were introduced to implement Extra Credit 1.
+- The files `efficient_plus.h` and `efficient_plus.cu` were introduced to implement Extra Credit 2.

-### Changes to Function Signatures
+### Function Overloads

-To simplify block size tuning, I added an optional `blockSize` parameter to the following functions, each with a tuned default value:
+To make block size tuning easier, I added overloads of the following functions that accept an additional `blockSize` parameter.
+The original overloads remain unchanged and simply forward to the new versions with a tuned default value:

-- `Naive::scan(..., const int blockSize = 256)`
+- `Naive::scan(..., const int blockSize)`
-- `Efficient::scan(..., const int blockSize = 64)`
+- `Efficient::scan(..., const int blockSize)`
-- `Efficient::compact(..., const int blockSize = 64)`
+- `Efficient::compact(..., const int blockSize)`

-These parameters are used only by `measure_time.exe` and do not affect existing calls.
+These changes are only used by `measure_time.exe` and do not affect existing code paths.

 ## Part 1: CPU Scan & Stream Compaction